onnx/onnx/docs/Operators.md

   where Loss is a dummy node which computes the minimized objective function.

   The variable "W" is an optional input in the called graph.
-  If the user omits it, the input names of GraphCall becomes ["X_1", "", "Z_1"].
+  If the user omits it, the input list of GraphCall becomes ["X_1", "", "Z_1"].
-  In this case, from the view of computation graph, the Conv operator invoked by GraphCall's may be connected the global "W" variable.
+  In this case, from the view of computation graph, the Conv operator invoked by GraphCall's may be still connected the mutable "W" variable.

 #### Version